EshanTrivedi21/Git-CheatSheet/CONTRIBUTING.md

 # Git-CheatSheet
 ## Your all in one Git, Github and Terminal Cheatsheet..
-Feel free to contribute
+Feel free to contribute and commit and raise PR
 ---

 ## Contributions Needed: